PaloAltoNetworks/cortex.pan.dev/docs/learn/oauth2.md

 - `response_type` – This should typically be "code"
 - `client_id` – The app `client_id` assigned by Palo Alto Networks when app is registered
-- `scope` – The permissions requested by the user/app
+- `scope` – The permissions requested by the user/app, e.g. `logging-service:read`
 - `redirect_uri` – The callback URL the browser should redirect to after the user consents
 - `instance_id` – The app instance ID
 - `state` – An opaque value used by the client to help detect/prevent cross-site request forgery